 The occurrence of orthopaedic injuries such as fracture, dislocation and sprains dates to time immemorial.
-However, the higher rate of socio-economic activities in modern societies has led to increase in the incidence of cases.
-Hence, orthopaedic injuries constitute a major component of health problems in modern societies (Zaproudina, Hanninem and Araksinen, 2007).
+However, the higher rate of socioeconomic activities in modern societies has led to increase in the incidence of cases.
+Hence, injuries constitute orthopaedic component of health problems in modern societies (Zaproudina, Hanninem and Araksinen, 2007).
 Prior to the incursion of western medicine into Africa, traditional medicine was the only available source of healthcare (Hoff, 1997) due partly to its evolution from the culture and tradition of the people (Owumi, Taiwo and Olorunnisola, 2013).
 Although the development and advancement of modern orthopaedic care which is based on biomedical and scientific principles can be perceived as a threat to traditional orthopaedic practice, patients believe that traditional bone setting is not an alternative but a preferred method even when western medical care is available.
-This accounts for the wide spread use of TOP and justifies health policies targeted at integrating traditional with modern healthcare systems (Federal Ministry of health, 2004).
+This account for the spread patronage of Traditional Orthopaedic Service Providers (TOSP) and justifies health policies targeted at integrating traditional with modern healthcare systems (Federal Ministry of Health, 2004).
 As an indigenous healthcare system, traditional medicine is acceptable as well as more accessible to the people in terms of cost, geographical proximity and availability.
 This partly accounts for the positive perception as well as its high level of patronage and utilization.

-According to Hurst (2014), the commonest type of orthopaedic injuries are fracture, sprain, tear or stress of the tissues (muscles, tendons, cartilages or ligaments), herniated discs, degenerative disc disease/ degenerative arthritis of cervical, thoracic, or lumbar discs; cervicalgia (pain in the neck) occipital headaches or occipital neuralgia, chronic pain disorders, whiplash and rotator cuff injuries.
+According to Hurst (2014), the commonest type of orthopaedic injuries are fracture, sprain, tear or stress of the tissues (muscles, tendons, cartilages or ligaments), herniated discs, degenerative disc disease/degenerative arthritis of cervical, thoracic or lumbar discs; cervicalgia (pain in the neck) occipital headaches or occipital neuralgia, chronic pain disorders, whiplash and rotator cuff injuries.
 In a study conducted among orthopaedic patients in a private hospital in Ibadan, Olaitan (2001) observed that 60.7% of orthopaedic injuries result from road traffic accident; 28.6% as a result of fall and 10.7% as a result of blow.
-In present day Nigeria, Motor cycles, commonly called 'Okada' account for high incidence of bone fracture due to recklessness by riders (Owumi et al, 2013).
+In present day Nigeria, motorcycle, commonly called 'Okada' account for high incidence of bone fracture due to recklessness by riders (Owumi et al., 2013).